talkkonnect/talkkonnect/README.md

 #### Some Interesting Features of talkkonnect

 #### Configurablilty
-* XML Granular configurability for many uses cases.
+* XML Granular configurability covering many flexible uses cases.
-* Autoprovisioning for configuring multiple talkkonnects from a centralized http provisioning server using XML delivery via http download
+* Centralized autoprovisioning for multiple talkkonnect devices from a centralized http provisioning server using XML delivery via http
-* Configurable choice of GPIO pins to use for each function on different SBC boards
+* Configurable choice of GPIO pins for each function on a variety of commercially available SBC boards

 #### GPIO and Hardware Support
-* GPIO Granular Configurable Support with Optional GPIO Expander you can now have up to 16 x 8 = 128 GPIO using The MCP23017 Chip over I2c
+* GPIO WIth Optional GPIO Expander (up to 16 x 8 = 128 GPIO using The MCP23017 Chip over I2c)
 * Rotary Encoder Support for Channel Up/Down, Volume Up/Down, SA818 Radio Module Frequency Change, Voice Target Change
-* LCD/OLED Screen (Parallel and I2c Interface) showing relevant real time information such as *server info, current channel, who is currently talking, etc.*
+* LCD/OLED Screen (Parallel and I2c Interface) showing relevant real time information such as *server info, current channel, who is currently talking, time, etc.*
 * Connecting to low cost USB GPS dongles (for instance “u-blox”) for GPS tracking, Panic Alerts integration with traccar GPS tracking software.
 * Seven Segment Support For Showing Channel like CB Rado using MAX7219 Chip with Seven Segment Displays
 * Panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.